changyaochen/MECE4520/README.md

 ## Topics to cover
 In this course, we encourage the participants to get hands-on experience as much as possible.
 Therefore, we will prepare Jupyter Notebooks that correspond to each lecture's content, and recommend the students to make the most of them.

 **Introduction and linear algebra**: General course structure.
 Introduction to Python (with lab session using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb)).
-Linear algebra review: vector, matrix properties and operations, eigenvalue and eigenvector, Single Value Decomposition).
+Linear algebra review: vector, matrix properties and operations, eigenvalue and eigenvector, Single Value Decomposition.

 **Statistic primer**: Probability review.
 Descriptive statistics.
 Central limit theorem.
 Point estimation and confidence interval.
 Hypothesis test concept, and two sample hypothesis test.